MonaKalyanReddyKarna/IOMP/README.md

 # Real-Time Disaster Information Aggregation Software

 A comprehensive platform to aggregate, analyze, and display disaster-related data from multiple sources, facilitating efficient and timely disaster response.
+This project was built for SIH Internals at KIIT, 2024

 ## Problem Statement
 **Smart India Hackathon 2024 - Problem Statement ID**: 1687